With Expressway Shootings A Crisis In Chicago Area, Suburban Man Says He Was Narrowly Missed On I-290 In August

 Gunsmoke appears in the security video.
 The bullet lodged in the door, just below the driver’s side mirror.

 “It’s scary,” the man said.
-“I mean if I didn’t have the camera footages and have his license plates, I’m thinking that people can get away with this.”READ MORE: CBS 2's Story, 'My Name Is Anjanette Young,' Wins Top Honors In Better Government's 2021 Driehaus Foundation Awards for Investigative Reporting
+“I mean if I didn’t have the camera footages and have his license plates, I’m thinking that people can get away with this.”READ MORE: Despite Full Reopening Coming Up, COVID-19 Surcharges Not Going Anywhere At Many Chicago Businesses

 And indeed the shooters do get away with it.

 A spokesperson for the Illinois State Police said since the beginning of 2020, there have been more than 220 shootings on Chicago area expressways.
-But there have been arrests – and there was an arrest in this case in Itasca.
+But there have been only 3 arrests.
+One of them in this victim’s case

 After a nine-month investigation, 26-year-old Micaro Masri was charged with the aggravated discharge of a firearm – a felon – last month.
 He was out on bond as of Tuesday night.